+With YouTube, however, you won’t have such luck.
 The very idea behind YouTube is that visitors to the site – or users of the mobile app – watch videos online.
 This might be what Google wants, but it's not in line with what many people want.
+Or even need.

 We're looking at the free version here, and this does mean that there are few – and we mean a few – limitations.
 While it's possible to download playlists, you're limited to those with 24 videos or fewer.
 You also can’t download playlists with subtitles, or subscribe to and download from YouTube channels.

 To do any of these things, you'll need a 4K Video Downloader subscription which will normally cost £15.95 (about US$20, AU$30), but is currently discounted to £7.95 (about US$10, AU$15).
-However, chances are the free version will suit you just fine.
+However, this paid subscription is only appropriate for folks who practically live on YouTube.
+Chances are the free version will suit most people just fine.